Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KION546

 Fresh divisions on masks

-The upbeat data trends follow on the CDC saying that fully vaccinated Americans can — for the most part — ditch their masks.
+Upbeat data trends follow the CDC saying that fully vaccinated Americans can — for the most part — ditch their masks.

 But the sudden guidance change left many Americans confused and some state and local leaders at odds about the best way to move forward while a big part of the country remains unvaccinated.